szysagittarius/DesignPrinciplesWorkShop/SOLID_Principles.md

 ### Responsibility - Cohesion
 Cohesion is the degree to which the various parts of a software component are related
+- low cohesion methods, or not that closed related function should be abstact out
+- if we see the internal methods can be reused somewhere else, it means lwo cohesion

 ```
 public class Square {